jredfox/evilnotchlib/README.md

 Install forge mdk mc version
-Create a libs folder and put the version of EvilNotch Lib you need Go into eclipse java build path and add the jar Installl the build.gradle to your mdk as it has support for UTF-8 compiliation Go into EvilNotLib jar > src > main > resources > evilnotchlib > asm > decompiled Drag and drop what patched decompiled classes you need and rename to acess any new method/feilds.
+Create a libs folder and put the version of EvilNotch Lib you need Go into eclipse java build path and add the jar Installl the build.gradle and remove the jar section if the lib is compiled Go into EvilNotLib jar > src > main > resources > evilnotchlib > asm > decompiled Drag and drop what patched decompiled classes you need and rename to acess any new method/feilds.
 Decompiled asm is now supported
 When compiling your mod make sure you delete the net/minecraft folder as it's not needed because in compiled it's done using asm
+That's it your all setup and ready to use all of the features and new forge events :)
 ```